 - There’s inadequate space for and/or an improper slope on the landing at the top of the curb ramp.

-When evaluating curb ramps to ensure ADA compliance, two sets of ADA standards are recognized and should be followed:
+To ensure ADA compliant curb ramps, there are two sets of ADA standards that are recognized and should be followed:

 Additionally, the Wisconsin Department of Transportation’s (WisDOT) Facilities Development Manual (FDM) is a great resource when evaluating and designing curb ramps for compliance in Wisconsin.
 Based on the ADA standards, the FDM offers detailed drawings and other insightful guidance for designing and constructing compliant curb ramps.

 Does your project require a new curb ramp?

 Projects on streets or roadways, which are classified as an “alteration” per the USDOJ and USDOT joint technical assistance memo, need to include the installation or reconstruction of curb ramps.

 According to this memo, an alteration is defined as: